 - Allowing for the creation of a safe space where a speaker is likely to feel comfortable enough to speak openly.

-- Offering the speaker an opportunity to work through and understand both their thoughts and feelings relating to their situation in a safe environment.
+- Offering the speaker an opportunity to work through their thoughts and feelings relating to their situation in a safe environment.

-- Non-judgemental and empathetic listening can have a positive effect on a speaker’s mental health – something vitally important that can lead to a person receiving the right support.
+- Non-judgemental and empathetic listening can have a positive effect on a speaker’s mental health.
+This is vitally important and can lead to a person receiving the right support.

 How do you practice non-judgemental listening?